dizzib/WhoDoTheyServe.com/app/doc/about.md

 A secondary purpose is to highlight possible [conflict of interest][coi].

-As far as possible, actors and connections are backed up with evidence to keep this site grounded in fact and not speculation (conspiracy theory).
+As far as possible, actors and connections are backed up with evidence to keep this site grounded in fact and not speculation or conspiracy theory.

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].